mahmoudjiha/RB101/lesson_3/easy_1_question_2.md

 1. `!=` is equivalent to saying 'not equal to' and should be used when an object needs to match a specific value.
 2. When `!` is put before something, the expression will evaluate to `false`.
+  - Solution correction: evaluates to the opposite of its boolean equivalent.
+  - Error: `!user_name` in the question was just an example
 3. When `!` is put after something, this can be a sign that a method will mutate the caller or arguments.
 4. When `?` is put before something, it acts as if/else statement for the